-Once upon a time Lance Klusener got in the South African team for his fast-medium swing bowling, and in the Carlton & United day-nighter at the MCG he ran through Australia with 5 for 24 as South Africa surprisingly defended a modest total of 170 with 45 runs to spare.
-The South Africans have a bit of a thing for the MCG, having beaten Australia six times out of six there.
+Once upon a time Lance Klusener got in the South African team for his fast-medium swing bowling, and in a Carlton & United day-nighter at the MCG on this day, he ran through Australia with 5 for 24 as South Africa surprisingly defended a modest total of 170 with 45 runs to spare.
+The South Africans have a bit of a thing for the MCG, having beaten Australia six times out of seven there.
 But the Aussies had the last laugh - they lost this group match but took the best-of-three final series 2-1.

 Another brutal display from Viv Richards gave West Indies an easy 80-run victory over Australia in the B&H match at the MCG.
 Richards walloped an unbeaten 153 off 130 balls - the first individual ODI score over 150 outside England - and added 205 with Des Haynes, a record for any wicket until Richards and Gordon Greenidge went 16 better against India in Jamshedpur in 1983-84.

-The Australian Colin McCool, who was born today, was a middle-order dasher and attacking legspinner with a slightly round-arm delivery.
-His 14 Tests brought a more-than respectable-return: 35 with the bat, 26 with the ball, and no defeats.
+Australia's Colin McCool, who was born today, was a middle-order dasher and attacking legspinner with a slightly round-arm delivery.
+His 14 Tests brought a more than respectable-return: 35 with the bat, 26 with the ball, and no defeats.
 He also played for Somerset between 1956 and 1960.
 McCool died in Sydney in 1986.

 Only Sri Lanka's third Test victory, and the first match-winning performance from a 20-year-old offspinner called Muttiah Muralitharan.
-Playing in only his third Test, Murali took 3 for 22 and 4 for 134 - modest by his later standards, but decisive here, particularly as he snared Martin Crowe twice - as New Zealand were well beaten by nine wickets.
+Playing in his third Test, Murali took 3 for 22 and 4 for 134 - modest by his later standards but decisive here, particularly as he snared Martin Crowe twice - and New Zealand were well beaten by nine wickets.

 A Delhi thriller ended with Pakistan four wickets and India 26 runs short of victory.
 India didn't appear to have a hope in the second Test when they were skittled for 126 (Sikander Bakht 8 for 69) but they made a fine fist of chasing 390, with Dilip Vengsarkar compiling an unbeaten nine-hour 146.
 Earlier in the match Dilip Doshi was given run out after he left his crease to complain about the shadow of a tree on the pitch, but Pakistan captain Majid Khan averted a possible riot by withdrawing the appeal.